 Well-fitted masks are an effective mitigation effort to prevent respiratory illness.
-Face coverings are no longer required in the State of Minnesota, but well-fitted masks are required indoors at FDLTCC.
+Masks are not required on campus, but if you feel better wearing a mask, please continue to do so.
 People who are not yet vaccinated are strongly encouraged to where a well-fitted mask.